 PBX Phone Systems today also expand and enhance the way we communicate with new integrated features like PC and Mobile Device connects, conference scheduling and collaboration options, and many many more options as programming and IP / Network / Internet technologies change.

 Options and capabilities on newer phone systems are not just limited to connecting telephone lines - they help connect people in your company around the world faster, and in new techologically reliable ways!

-"On premises PBX" Phone System means your hardware (and software) is physically kept in your office and your telephone line service comes in via various methods.
+Means your hardware (and software) is physically kept in your office and your telephone line service comes in via various methods.
 "Demarcation" is associated with your physical telephone wired service coming into the building at a junction point - and is hard wired into your phone system.
 Or, you can have your line service come in through VoIP or PRI services direct to your phone system.

-On premises is still the preferred method by most small, medium (SMB) and large corporate businesses - keeping your company's telecommunications in house avoids downtime or other critical problems associated with hosted PBX Solutions, including: loss of power, internet downtime and other technical factors that can affect your day-to-day operations.
+Cheaper, easier to use and set-up - for most small, medium (SMB) and large corporate businesses - keeping your company's telecommunications in house avoids downtime or other critical problems associated with hosted PBX Solutions, including: loss of power, internet downtime and other technical factors that can affect your day-to-day operations.